 Which news sources report on an organization the most?

-This data is intended to show which news sources report on certain organizations the most.
-The table below shows the top twenty pairings for a select set of organizations.
+This data intended to show which news sources report on certain organizations the most.
+The table below demonstrates the top twenty pairings for a select set of organizations.
 This information could be presented visually using something akin to a Sankey diagram (see the mockup here (https://docs.google.com/presentation/d/1SEgH6in0YrbgymOVc8qgQQ88vSEntXLSNMPC790EuU/edit? usp=sharing)).

 Analysis